i05nagai/memorandum/language/english_speaking.md

     * to drink
     * to drink, esp. alcohol
     * to receive and accept information etc.
-* hot tub
-    * a large container full of heated water in which more than one person can sit
-* jacuzzi
-    * never before has a man-sized pothole been turned into a jacuzzi.
 * lounge
     * room
     * relax